pwrozycki/mobilus-blinds-adapter/README.md

 above example defines cover "1" with actions to open, close and stop cover.

 Position_template needs  to be specified as ```{{None}}``` because otherwise HomeAssistant assumes optimistic behavior, disactivating lower / raise buttons depending on guessed state of a cover.

+## Reliability

+After 2 last reliability commits that addressed and successfully resolved:
+- reconnection with MQTT / WiFi in event of temporary WiFi / MQTT server unavailability
+- synchronization issues that were caused by overly aggressive timing.

+I have been using this at in my home automation for 6 months.
+It turned out to be 100% robust & bulletproof